JustinWUP/codesparks/README.md

 * Apache and Virtual Hosts turned on (Here's a decent article if you don't know how to do that - http://bit.ly/173lfH8)
 * PHP and MySQL (unless you favor another DB)
 * Ruby/Rubygems (for Compass)

+### Notes
+I've heard this potentially conflicts with a MAMP or MAMP Pro installation so be warned.